saswataroy1987/mEXACT/README.md

 ![](mEXACT_final.png)

-## Some correctly predicted reconstructed news images and their corresponding
+## Some correctly predicted reconstructed news images and their corresponding MS and LS information
 ![](mexact_predicted.png)